Volunteer Day – Maude’s Cedar Narrows Invasive Workday

 Free Lodging available at the Arc’s Volunteer Headquarters.
 Please inquire when you register.

 Non-natives began taking over right after the property was logged – just before the Arc purchased the land.
-Multiflora rose has began to take over the upper woodlands shading any wildflowers that may grow.
+Multi-flora rose has began to take over the upper woodlands shading any wildflowers that may grow.
 We need your help to save the wildflower displays at this property!
-We will be working on removing bush honeysuckle, multiflora rose, and garlic mustard.
+We will be working on removing bush honeysuckle and multi-flora rose.

 No invasive removal experience is necessary for this work day, and the tasks do not take a lot of physical endurance nor strength.
 Garlic mustard plucking in the spring requires only light bending at the waist, since the garlic mustard grows almost to hip height and pulls out of the ground easily.
 Sawing or cutting invasive woody shrubs and canes at their bases does require squatting close to the ground, so workers on this task need flexibility and good joints.
 We will be applying herbicide in small quantities to the cut stems of the woody invasives, Volunteers will be trained in safe application.